 Apply Here: Online Job Application

-Note: One week of the summer we offer a single gender camps residential camp.
-The first week in July, instructors from Ocean Lab, Sea Science Olympiad and Coast Trek will be selected to work with Sea GEMS (girls) or Sea LAB (boys) based on availability and preference.
+Note: Two weeks of the summer we offer a single gender camps residential camp.
+Instructors from Ocean Lab and TECHNOcean will be selected to work with Sea GEMS (girls) or Sea LAB (boys) based on availability and preference.

 Student Ages 12 - 14

 - Provide "hands-on, feet-wet" instruction for campers age 12-14